amj1337/Crypto-Dashboard/README.md

 # Crypto Dahsboard

-Crypto Dashboard visualizes historical price performance of different cryptocurrencies dollar pairs in a date range specified by the user and generates different technical indicators that enable a more thorough price movement analysis to predict it's future action.
+Crypto Dashboard is a web app thatvisualizes historical price performance of different cryptocurrencies dollar pairs in a date range specified by the user and generates different technical indicators that enable a more thorough price movement analysis to predict it's future action.

 ## Installation